onenorth/express-loggly-iis/README.md

 __`LOGGLY_TAGS`__ (Defaults to `iis`)
 > Example: `iis,onenorth`

-A comma-separated list of tags you want to send to
+A comma-separated list of tags you want to use for logging.